 How do you know you are moving in the right direction without a good set of key performance indicators?
 Make sure your teams understand what success looks like and measure KPIs such as a release cadence, software quality, time required for deployments, and other key metrics related to your release process.
 DevOps will increase agility overall, but it will affect your release management process more than anything else.

-Use Plutora as a platform to define your KPIs and measure them across all projects even those that you are not migrating to DevOps practices.
+Use Plutora to define your KPIs and measure them across all projects even those that you are not migrating to DevOps practices.
 Plutora will give you the raw data for release time and time dedicated to release management.
 You can use Plutora’s release-focused analytics to support decisions about where your DevOps initiative dollars are best spent.